michaelbragg/2015.bpbusinessawards.co.uk/src/_awards/12-small-medium-business.md

   changefreq: monthly
   exclude: false
 ---
-This category recognises small to medium businesses who are encouraging growth and development of their employees.
+This category recognises small and medium-sized businesses which are encouraging growth and development of their employees.

 ## Eligibility

 We will accept nominations from any company meeting the following criteria:

 - Based in the West Midlands region
-- Trading for more than 2 years
+- Trading for more than two years
-- Employs fewer than 100 permanent staff
+- Employs fewer than 100 permanent members of staff
 - The competition is not open to the sponsor of this award